 Let’s face it - as a preschool teacher, it is often difficult to capture the attention of children.
 This is especially true during the Christmas holiday!
 It’s hard to compete with visions of sugar plums.
 Instead of fighting for your students’ attention at Christmas time, why not find ways to incorporate the signs of the season with Christmas-themed activities and lesson plans?
 It’s easier than you think - especially with the help of Bright Hub Education!
 Feel free to bookmark this page so that you can return to it for frequent reference.

 For young children, Christmas is a magical time of the year.
 You can add to the excitement by working together to create gifts for the children to offer to their family and friends.
 You can even create Christmas decorations for home and school.
-It’s a good idea to teach children that it’s just as much fun--if not more--to give than to receive.
+It’s a good idea to teach children that it’s just as much fun–if not more–to give than to receive.
 It also helps them develop a sense of responsibility for their classroom or household when their decorations are utilized.
 The projects below will get your young students creating holiday cards.
 They can make gifts for family members.
 Singing The 12 Days of Christmas is always plenty of fun, and here we have a craft to go along with the song.
 Let them make Christmas-themed gift wrap using any kind of paper with pine boughs or cookie cutters plus some paint.
 The egg-carton angels are fun and easy, and they make really cute decorations.
 Each of the projects offered here are geared for the preschool classroom, but they could easily be adapted for use with older or even younger students.
 You can even get your kids cooking!

 Beyond arts and crafts projects, the Christmas holiday can become a part of your everyday learning.
 As you will see in the lessons offered below, your regular curriculum can be offered with a Christmas-time twist by simply changing the focus and incorporating holiday symbols, settings or familiar scenarios.
 Great Christmas crafts and activities can certainly help with fine motor skills, math, language arts, and other learning activities.